geraldomacias/MarkLogic/docs/index.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Here is the link to our live instance: http://capstone.statics.s3-website-us-west-2.amazonaws.com/Home
+Here is the [link](http://capstone.statics.s3-website-us-west-2.amazonaws.com/Home) to our live instance

 ### Startup Instructions